Randol Township, Cape Girardeau County, Missouri

 Randol Township is one of ten townships in Cape Girardeau County, Missouri, USA.
 As of the 2000 census, its population was 4,030.

 History

 Randol Township was founded in 1872.
 The township derives its name from Enos Randal, a pioneer citizen.

+Randol Township is located on the west bank of the Mississippi River, which forms the border with Illinois.
+The mouth of the Ohio River at Cairo, at the intersection of the states of Missouri, Illinois, and Kentucky, is about 70 km to the southeast.

 Geography

 Randol Township covers an area of 66.92 sqmi and contains no incorporated settlements.
 It contains two unincorporated settlements: Oriole, and Egypt Mills.
 Known cemeteries include Bowman, Brinkman, Brooks/Hobbs, Brown, Davis 2, Ervin, Foster, Fuerth, Hebron Baptist Church, Hemstead, Heuer, Iona, Keyser/Poe, Kirschoff, Koeppel/Lueders, Koker, Lange, Minton, Minton/Egypt Mills, Noland, Norvell, Schwettman, Scriptural Evangelical Lutheran, Sheppard, Smith/Davis, Thompson, Trinity Lutheran, Vangilder, Zierath.

 The streams of Juden Creek, Bainbridge Creek, Little Flora Creek and Soakie Creek run through this township.